Contents

 Kafe

-Turkish coffee is unfiltered, so the trick is to give the cup a gentle swirl now and again to remix the grounds with the water.
+Turkish coffee is unfiltered and strong, so the trick is to let the coffee sit for a while and let the grinds settle to the bottom.

 Ayran

-Common in many middle east countries, Ayran is a cold yoghurt based drink mixed with salt.
+Common in many middle east countries, Ayran is a cold buttermilk drink mixed with salt.
 A little sour for my taste but Nick loves it!

 Raki